An Ear for Pythagorean Harmonics:

 Figure 31.a shows a balancing unit with separate outputs.

 In the balancing unit shown in Figure 31.b, the outputs from the two difference devices are inputs to a simple timing device.
-At any moment during controlled operations, no more than one difference device generates input to the simple timing device and the simple timing device responds like a primal timing device.
+At any moment in controlled operations, no more than one difference device generates input to the simple timing device.
 The possibilities are combined in the formulation | f–g |, denoting the absolute value of f–g.
-The same principles apply to output of a balancing unit combined at the gate of a gate timing device, shown in the design of an Ear for Pythagorean harmonics.

 Return to contents.